Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: Tensor product state and projected entangled pair state

 The basic idea of the direct variational approach to the transfer matrix is attributed to the Kramers-Wannier approximation\cite{KW}.
 For the 3D Ising case, the 2D Ising model in an effective magnetic field can be used as a trial state for the maximal eigenvector of the layer-to-layer transfer matrix, where the effective coupling and the effective magnetic field play the role of variational parameters.\cite{KW3D} Then, an essential point is that the CTMRG can be used for evaluating the norm and expectation values with respect to the trial state that is composed of the effective 2D Ising model.
-This mechanism can be viewed as a dimensional reduction by the variational TPS and allows us to directly optimized variational parameters.
-Although the Kramers-Wannier approximation for the 3D Ising model contains only two variational parameters, its result is much better than a naive use of the corner-transfer-tensor RG, suggesting that the TPS has sufficient potential to describe many-body effects in higher dimensions.
+This mechanism can be viewed as a dimensional reduction by the variational TPS and allows us to directly optimize variational parameters.
+Although the Kramers-Wannier approximation for the 3D Ising model contains only two variational parameters, its result is much better than the naive use of the corner-transfer-tensor RG, suggesting that the TPS has sufficient potential to describe many-body effects in higher dimensions.

 For the quantum system, a prototype example of the variational approach is the AKLT model on a honeycomb lattice\cite{AKLT2}, where the ground state is exactly described by the 2D VBS state.
 Here, we note that by definition, the 2D VBS state satisfies the variational condition for the AKLT Hamiltonian.
 In analogy with the 1D VBS state, the auxiliary spins in the 2D VBS can be regarded as leg indices attached to the physical $S=3/2$ spin, implying that the 2D VBS state is exactly described by a TPS with a finite bond dimension.
 Note that the TPS representation of the VBS state is equivalent to the PEPS, which was introduced in the context of quantum information.
 Then, an essential point is that the expectation value of physical quantities is represented as a 2D double-layer vertex model constructed from the local tensors of the TPS/PEPS.[See also Fig. \ref{doublevertex}(a)].
-This implies that the CTMRG or DMRG can be used for efficiently evaluating the norm and expectation values of physical quantities for the VBS state.\cite{Hieida1999} This result prompted us to generalize the TPS/PEPS as a good variational state for 2D quantum lattice systems.
-Here, it should be also noticed that the TPS/PEPS satisfies the area law of EE for the 2D gapful state.
+This implies that the CTMRG or DMRG can be used for efficiently evaluating the norm and expectation values of physical quantities for the VBS state.\cite{Hieida1999} These results prompted us to generalize the TPS/PEPS as a good variational state for 2D quantum lattice systems.